atomizer/sbpe/README.md

 ## OS support

 - Windows: yes
-- Linux: not functional yet
+- Mac: no
-- Mac: planned
+- Linux: no

 ## Download